elunna/nerfhack-changelog/README.md

 * Non-magical potions, scrolls, spellbooks, and wands are much less likely to transform into magical items.
 These items only have a 1% chance of transforming into something magical.
 This is now comparable to other non-magical items polymorphing into magical. (dnh)
 * The chances of getting a golem from polypiling have been increased (K-Mod/Spork)
 * The enchantment level or charges can be randomly reduced on polymorphed objects (Spork)
 * Golems created from polypiling immediately halt the polypiling process.
+This effectively nerfs the "one-giant-pile" strategy of polypiling.
 *
 ### POLY-SELF
 * Players can use gaze attacks in melee range when polymorphed into monsters with a gaze attack.